SvanBoxel/organization-workflows/README.md

     - name: Markdown Lint
 ```

 > ❗ The token in the dispatch payload is redacted in the workflow logs and cannot be used by users that only have read access to the `.github` repository.
 Any user who has _push access to the main branch of the `.github` repository_ can however use this token in a workflow and execute commands that are within the scope of this application.
-(See below)
+(See [App permissions](#app-permission))

+### 🚀
+You're ready to go!
+A full example of a centralized workflow can be found here, an example organization that uses this here, and the video below explains from start to end how to set this up yourself.

+// todo

 ### App permissions
 This app needs the following permissions: